 See nature at its best

-Throughout the farm, some spots will bring you peace and help you take a step back from the busy world that we live in today.
+Throughout the farm, some spots will bring you peace and help you step back from the busy world we live in today.
 One of these locations is The Great Falls.
-This is a historic and engineered waterfall that dates back to the early 1900s when James Buchanan Duke designed it as part of his vision to create a scenic and innovative landscape.
+This is a historic, engineered waterfall dating back to the early 1900s, when James Buchanan Duke designed it as part of his vision to create a scenic and innovative landscape.
 The waterfall, located between the Duke Reservoir and Vista Lake, is not only gorgeous to view but is also part of the system that helps flush and circulate water through the Duke Farms artificial lake system.
 While you are there, make sure you keep a lookout for a Bald Eagle soaring overhead, and if you don’t see one on your visit, you can take a peek at the Eagle Cam.
 The Meditation Garden, built by Doris Duke, is also worth a visit.
 Cross over to it on The Guzei Bridge, a red bridge symbolizing a spiritual journey and transition from the ordinary to the divine (you will notice that the bridge is challenging to navigate for this reason).

 Attend an event with the family

 If you have a little one who is a nature enthusiast, then bringing them to an event at Duke Farms is a great way to keep them engaged and foster their love of the world around us.
-Throughout the year, you will find several different events, including Birding For Beginnings, The Wonders of Wetlands, a Late Summer Bird Walk, and a Native Seed Harvesting Workshop.
-Sometimes the events sell out, so make sure you keep an eye on what is coming up and grab your spot.
+Throughout the year, you will find several different events, including Signs of Spring.
+Sometimes events sell out, so keep an eye on what is coming up and grab your spot.

 Learn more about Duke Farms on the website, Instagram, and Facebook.